-Since its inception, 4,649 total awards (all awards are made on an annual basis) have been made.
+Since its inception, 5,229 total awards (all awards are made on an annual basis) have been made.
 It also adds significant value to owning a home in Hammond, especially for families with more than one child.
 The average Hammond home is appraised at about \$100,000.00.
 Based on that value, a home with one child adds 41% to its value.

 The overall results also indicate that the program is challenging more students to attend college.
-Using 2010 as a baseline (the first class that had a full four years to prepare for the scholarship), the number of recipients has increased by an average of 20% each year.
+Using 2010 as a baseline (the first class that had a full four years to prepare for the scholarship), the number of recipients has increased by an average of 20% each year, until 2015 when the number of awards is holding steady around 580 recipients.